Tisch Library Style Guide

 Our Guiding Principles

-• Write content that guides our users and invites them to engage with us.
+• Write content that helps to guide our users and invite them to engage with us.
 Our voice is:

 • Friendly